satyamjaysawal/AI-Resume-Standardizer-Formatter/README.md

 # Step 0: Import necessary libraries
 # azure-ai-formrecognizer: For PDF text extraction and OCR
 # azure-openai: For structuring extracted text into JSON
-# python-docx: For manipulating DOCX files
-# lxml, pillow, pymupdf: For XML handling, images, and PDF processing
-# python-dotenv: For loading environment variables from .env

 from azure.ai.formrecognizer import DocumentAnalysisClient from azure.core.credentials import AzureKeyCredential from openai import AzureOpenAI